 Lying about injuries is obviously one of the most damaging things you can do to your case.
 If you are injured you do not need to embellish or make up symptoms.
 I typically withdraw if I suspect that my client has lied about their injuries.
-These days, with MRIs and current doctors treatment, doctors can spot people who make up symptoms.
+These days, with MRIs and modern medical treatments, doctors can spot people who make up symptoms.

 Be specific about your symptoms

-Your doctor will be best able to identify your injury and treat you if you are specific with regard to your level and frequency of your pain.
+Your doctor will be best able to identify your injury and treat you if you are specific with regard to the level and frequency of your pain.

-If you have been in a car crash and have pain which warrants doctor’s treatment, you are already going through a lot.
+If you have been in a car crash and have pain that warrants a doctor’s treatment, you are already going through a lot.
 Make certain that you do not make a mistake at your doctors visits which give the insurance company a chance to deny paying for your medical bills.